ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 in a linker script.

-Note that even if all code is compiled with the large code model, limitations on the size of the program may still exist due to code generated at link time or included from libraries.
-For example linker generated PLT sequences and veneers may use the small code model.
+Note that even if all code is compiled with the large code model, limitations on the size of the program may still exist.
+For example .ehframe sections, .debug information, code generated at link time like PLT sequences and code included from libraries like startup code.
+In practice this may limit the size of the code to 2 GiB.

 .. code-block:: asm